Conditional dominance in games with unawareness: Introduction

-Recent years witnessed the extension of game theory to unawareness.
-The challenge was to invent formal tools for modeling asymmetric lack of conception, beliefs about other players' lack of conception etc. It goes beyond modeling standard asymmetric lack of information.
-Several frameworks have been proposed both for static games (Meier and Schipper, 2014, Feinberg, 2021, Sadzik, 2021, Perea, 2022) and dynamic games (Halpern and Rego, 2014, Heifetz, Meier, and Schipper, 2013, 2021, Feinberg, 2021, Grant and Quiggin, 2013, Li, 2008, Schipper, 2021, 2017, Guarino, 2020); see Schipper (2014) for a non-technical review.
-These tools have already lead to interesting applications such as in contract theory (Filiz-Ozbay, 2012, Auster, 2013, Auster and Pavoni, 2023, von Thadden and Zhao, 2012, Francetich and Schipper, 2022), political economy (Schipper and Woo, 2019), and finance (Schipper and Zhou, 2021).\footnote{See http://www.econ.ucdavis.edu/faculty/schipper/unaw.htm for a bibliography on unawareness.} Developing sensible solution concepts for games with unawareness has been another challenge.
-The problem with familiar equilibrium concepts is that a player's awareness may change endogenously during the course of play making the equilibrium assumption of an ex ante ready-made behavioral convention often implausible; see Schipper (2021) for an extensive discussion.
-As a remedy, rationalizability concepts have been proposed (Heifetz, Meier, and Schipper, 2013, 2021) and successfully used in applications (Schipper and Woo, 2019, Francetich and Schipper, 2022).
+Developing sensible solution concepts for games with unawareness has been another challenge.
+Traditional concepts of equilibrium assume an ex-ante ready made behavioral convention for players.
+In games with unawareness, however, a player's awareness may change endogenously during the course of play making the equilibrium assumption implausible; see Schipper (2021) for an extensive discussion.
+As a remedy, rationalizability concepts have been proposed (Heifetz, Meier, and Schipper, 2013, 2021, Perea, 2022) and successfully used in applications (Schipper and Woo, 2019, Francetich and Schipper, 2025).
 It is well-known that rationalizability in the normal form is equivalent to the iterated elimination of strictly dominated strategies (Pearce, 1984).
-A similar result holds for extensive-form rationalizability and iterated elimination of conditional strictly dominated strategies (Shimoji and Watson, 1998, Chen and Micali, 2013).\footnote{Extensive-form rationalizability has been introduced by Pearce (1984) and Battigalli (1997).
-More specifically, we refer to extensive-form correlated rationalizability because for $n$-player games with $n > 2$ we allow any player to believe in correlations among her opponents' strategies.} Such a characterization might be useful for applications as it is often easier to eliminate strategies by dominance arguments than eliminating beliefs over opponents' strategy profiles especially in games with more than two players.\footnote{While finding both undominated strategies and best responses involve linear programming problems, the dimensionalities of these linear programming problems differ.
-For undominated strategies, we need to find mixtures over the player's \emph{other own} strategies while for best responses, we need to find mixtures over opponents' strategy \emph{profiles}.
-With more than two players, latter problem involves more computations.} This paper studies the connection of rationalizability and dominance in games with unawareness.
+A similar result holds for strong rationalizability and iterated elimination of conditional strictly dominated strategies (Shimoji and Watson, 1998, Chen and Micali, 2013).\footnote{Strong rationalizability has also been called extensive-form rationalizability in the literature.
+It has been introduced by Pearce (1984) and Battigalli (1997).
+More specifically, we refer to what have been called extensive-form correlated rationalizability because for $n$-player games with $n > 2$ we allow any player to believe in correlations among her opponents' strategies.} Such a characterization is useful in applications, as it is often easier to eliminate strategies by dominance arguments than to eliminate beliefs over opponents' strategy profiles, especially in games with more than two players.\footnote{While finding both undominated strategies and best responses involve linear programming problems, the dimensionalities of these linear programming problems differ.
+For undominated strategies, we need to find mixtures over the player's \emph{own} strategies while for rationalizability, we need to find mixtures over opponents' strategy \emph{profiles}.
+With more than two players, the latter problem involves more computations.} This paper studies the connection between rationalizability and dominance in games with unawareness.